-- SB 1144 (Hancock) Community College Apportionment (Correctional Officers Education).
-SB 1144 waives open course requirements to allow community colleges to offer closed courses and educational programs to correctional officers at state correctional facilities. - Status: SB 1144 was sent to the Senate Education Committee. - SB 1460 (Leno) Community Colleges: Funding: San Francisco Community College District.
-SB 1460 would require the CCC Board of Governors, for the 2017-18, 2018-19, and 2019-20, fiscal years to provide to the San Francisco Community College District a revenue adjustment for the restoration of reduced apportionments. - Status: SB 1460 passed in the Senate Education Committee and was sent to the Senate Appropriations Committee.
+• SB 1460 (Leno) Community Colleges: Funding: San Francisco Community College District.
+SB 1460 would require the CCC Board of Governors, for the 2017-18, 2018-19, and 2019-20, fiscal years to provide to the San Francisco Community College District a revenue adjustment for the restoration of reduced apportionments.

+• Status: SB 1460 passed in the Senate Education Committee and was put in the Suspense File by the Senate Appropriations Committee.